rodrigosantiag/ordway_movie_catalog/README.md

-# README
+# README Ordway Movie Catalog

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents all steps necessary to get the application up and running locally.

-Things you may want to cover:
+This application is a simple CRUD which user can add, edit and remove movies from a catalog.

-* Ruby version
+Each movie can be added to system with its title, summary, year and genre.
+Also an IMDB link can be added to movie record.

-* System dependencies
+**Steps:**

-* Configuration
+* Ruby 2.6.1

-* Database creation
+* Rails 6.0.3.1

-* Database initialization
+* Database MySQL 5.7.30.
+In config/database.yml set your database credentials

-* How to run the test suite
+* Database creation: `rake db:create`

-* Services (job queues, cache servers, search engines, etc.)
+* Database initialization: `rake db:migrate`

-* Deployment instructions
+* Start rails server  `rails s`

-* ...
+* On your browser access http://localhost:3000